didanendya-tiukdw/AR-Unity/README.md

 # AR-Unity
-Augmented Reality using Unity with AR Foundation or Vuforia
+Augmented Reality using Unity and AR Foundation or Vuforia